mtejada11/mtejada11.github.io/bbgame114/index.md

-# BBGame114: Breadboard Game 11x4
+# BBGame114: Breadboard Game with 11x4 Matrix

 BBGame114 is handheld game device that consists of an Arduino Nano processor board, an 11x4 LED matrix display, three input buttons and a piezoelectric speaker.
 This device can be programmed using the Arduino IDE.
 The [BBGame114 GitHub repository](https://github.com/mtejada11/BBGame114) at [https://github.com/mtejada11/BBGame114](https://github.com/mtejada11/BBGame114) contains the BBGame114Lib library that can be used for programming this device, and it also contains a Space Invaders-like game.